 The Bank of England, the central bank equivalent to the Federal Reserve in the USA, declares: “Money is a kind of IOU which is universally trusted.”
-But this is not always true, and from this comes a question which has occupied thinkers from the time when money was first invented: What are the conditions in which such trust can occur?
+But this is not always true, and from this comes a question which has occupied thinkers throughout the history of money: What are the conditions in which such trust can occur?

 Ancient Chinese Money Theory